-Environmental Risks Considered Climate Change Business activities that may be impacted by climate change leading to business disruption and/or negative financial impacts, including: Physical risks such as floods, droughts and other extreme weather events, either impacting the business activity itself or via the supply chain; and Transition risks in moving towards a low-carbon economy, such as regulatory changes, carbon pricing and shifting away from fossil fuels.
-The risk arising from developments and other activities on forested areas, including those designated as national or state reserves and High Conservation Energy Use The risk arising from high or inefficient energy use in the form of electricity and other energy sources, resulting in higher GHG emissions.
-Deforestation Value/High Carbon Stock areas as assessed by a credible technical assessor.
-The risk arising from activities that Water Scarcity The risk arising from high rates of water use, and activities in water-scarce and water catchment areas, where developments could impact water availability.
-Biodiversity Loss occur within or near areas of high biodiversity and exploitation/reduction of species that may impact endemic or endangered species of flora and fauna.
-Waste and Pollution The risk arising from inadequate management of waste and by-products, leading to terrestrial, freshwater and/or marine pollution.
-Marine Environment The risk arising from activities that impact marine ecosystems, including those that may cause loss of marine biodiversity.
-Ecosystem Degradation The risk arising from permanent changes or significant impacts to a sensitive physical environment such as mangrove, peat swamp or limestone areas.

-Governance & Risk Stakeholder Engagement & Advocacy Performance Data $\equiv$ < >
+Environmental Risks Considered

+Change

+Business activities that may be impacted by climate change leading to business disruption and/or negative financial impacts, including:

+- Physical risks such as floods, droughts and other extreme weather events, either impacting the business activity itself or via the supply chain; and - Transition risks in moving towards a low-carbon economy, such as regulatory changes, carbon pricing and shifting away from fossil fuels.

+The risk arising from developments and other activities on forested areas, including those designated as national or state reserves and High Conservation Value/High Carbon Stock areas as assessed by a credible technical

+The risk arising from activities that occur within or near areas of high biodiversity and exploitation/reduction of species that may impact endemic or endangered species of flora and fauna.

+The risk arising from activities that impact marine ecosystems, including those that may cause loss of marine biodiversity.

+Energy Use

+The risk arising from high or inefficient energy use in the form of electricity and other energy sources, resulting in higher GHG emissions.

+The risk arising from high rates of water use, and activities in water-scarce and water catchment areas, where developments could impact water availability.

+The risk arising from inadequate management of waste and by-products, leading to terrestrial, freshwater and/or marine pollution.

+The risk arising from permanent changes or significant impacts to a sensitive physical environment such as mangrove, peat swamp or limestone areas.

+Social Risks Considered

+8 8 Institutional Integrity

-Social Risks Cons idered စ္လူစု စုစိုစ် Institutional Integrity The risk arising from poor management practices that may result in non-fulfilment of sustainability policies and commitments, as well as negative environmental, social or reputational impacts.
-Health and Safety The risk arising from unsafe working conditions, including lack of personal protective equipment, policies and procedures on workplace safety, and adequate medical coverage.
-Human Rights and Labour Issues The risk arising from activities impacting employees, including working conditions and benefits, equal remuneration, gender equality and no discrimination, contractual agreements, right to form associations, freedom of movement, debt bondage, access to remedy, and provision of basic needs including housing, access to water, healthcare and education, among others.
-Negative Impacts on Communities The risk arising from activities that impact native customary rights and inhabited areas, including not obtaining the Free, Prior and Informed Consent (FPIC) of communities impacted by business activities.
+The risk arising from poor management practices that may result in non-fulfilment of sustainability policies and commitments, as well as negative environmental, social or reputational impacts.

+The risk arising from unsafe working conditions, including lack of personal protective equipment, policies and procedures on workplace safety, and adequate medical coverage.

+The risk arising from activities impacting employees, including working conditions and benefits, equal remuneration, gender equality and no discrimination, contractual agreements, right to form associations, freedom of movement, debt bondage, access to remedy, and provision of basic needs including housing, access to water, healthcare and education, among others.

+The risk arising from activities that impact native customary rights and inhabited areas, including not obtaining the Free, Prior and Informed Consent (FPIC) of communities impacted by business activities.